16192 Coastal Hwy, Lewes, DE 19958-3608

 - Comfortable, extra-long, and wide

 - High R-Value that boosts an all-season insulation

 - Comes with a stuff sack, compression bands, and a repair kit

 #2: Backpacking Friendly Sleeping Pad (lightest version): Therm-a-Rest NeoAir XLite

 The Therm-a-Rest NeoAir XLite is perfect for backpacking because it is ultralight, warm, and ultra-packable.
-Its low-bulk fabrics and a tapered design make it easy to pack and carry at around 12 ounces or the size of a water bottle.
-Additionally, this sleeping pad is one of the best for women because its reflective technology attracts and traps body heat.
+This lightweight inflatable pad has a tapered shape and is made from thin material, making it easy to transport at a weight of 12 ounces or the size of a water bottle.
+As a backpacking pad, it is also one of the best for women because its reflective technology attracts and traps body heat.
 A thickness of 2.5 inches contributes to achieving a 4.2 R-value for comfort and insulation.
 Women who backpack would benefit from this sleeping pad.